PlayStation 5 and PS5 Digital Edition vs. Xbox Series X and Xbox Series S

 The PS5 Digital Edition and Xbox Series S don’t have this drive, so all your games and media will have to be downloaded or streamed.
 That still gives you plenty of choice and a lower price of entry, but means you can’t sell, trade in, lend out or borrow games.

 With the PS5, Sony is introducing the biggest overhaul of the controller since the DualShock on the original PlayStation.
 Now called the DualSense, the major new attraction is a detailed haptic feedback system, which is apparently advanced enough to accurately recreate sensations as varied as sloshing through mud or crashing a car into a wall.
+There's also new adaptive triggers that can recreate different levels of resistance, to replicate feelings like drawing back a bow.

 The PS5 can also support the previous generation’s PlayStation Virtual Reality (PSVR) headset and the PS Move motion controllers.